 BM: Nobody came.
 Score one for public space.

-RM: But if you really want to test the tolerance of a privately owned public open space, badmitton may not be the best test.
-If you really want to make someone in authority uncomfortable, the most subversive act, especially right now, may be doing nothing at all.
+RM: But if you really want to test the tolerance of a privately owned public open space, badminton may not be the best test.
+If you really want to make someone in authority uncomfortable, the most subversive act, especially right now, maybe doing nothing at all.

-BM: There’s a few behaviors that you can sort of possibly do that allow you to be idle, like fiddling with your thumbs or smoking, or reading a book.
+BM: There are a few behaviors that you can sort of possibly do that allow you to be idle, like fiddling with your thumbs or smoking, or reading a book.
 But to just, like lie down and do nothing, not okay.
 It draws attention to do nothing.

-RM: The San Francisco Planning and Urban Research association, which has been better known as SPUR, has a great guid to all the POPOS in the city and reccommendations about how to improve current and future POPOS.
+RM: The San Francisco Planning and Urban Research Association, which has been better known as SPUR, has a great guide to all the POPOS in the city and recommendations about how to improve current and future POPOS.
 Including a proposal to codify some of these rules for the social aspects of privately owned public open spaces.
 I think it’s key to keep in mind that POPOS will never fully supplant the need for a true commons, for true public spaces in a city.
-POPOS can be these great hidden gems in the nooks and crannies of a city, but even if you’re allowed to play badmitton, the fact that you have to test for it means these spaces aren’t really ours.
+POPOS can be these great hidden gems in the nooks and crannies of a city, but even if you’re allowed to play badminton, the fact that you have to test for it means these spaces aren’t really ours.